 Funded by: Innovate UK

-The project aims to develop a multi-car collision avoidance system that can reduce collisions on the road network.
+The project specifically focuses on developing a multi-car collision avoidance system to reduce collisions on motorways, addressing the question directly.

 The "Data Driven Road Safety Tool" project is expected to be a game-changing product as a key enabler towards improving road safety, aligned with such initiatives as the London Mayors "Vision Zero" am...